Stores

 In essence, Stores help define the customer-facing experience, while Channels manage the backend logistics.

-Audit Log: tracking changes
+Audit Log: track changes

 The Premium version of Composable Commerce provides an Audit Log that records all Project data changes.
 This log supports filtering by Store and API Client, offering detailed insights into data modifications within specific Store contexts and by specific applications.
 This facilitates troubleshooting, security auditing, data analysis, and operational efficiency.